 Fr.
-Daniel Weiske, Pastor
+Gabriel Waweru, Pastor

 Deacon Keith Grow

 Most of my formative years were spent on a family farm near Santiago, a quaint little town located in East Central Minnesota.
 After high school, I continued my education and received a Bachelor of Science degree from Mankato State University.
-About that same time, I met and married a lovely Catholic girl, Theresa Kapsner which, as a Methodist, was a real eye opener.
+About that same time, I met and married a lovely Catholic girl, Theresa Kapsner which, as a Methodist, was a real eye-opener.
 Prior to the birth of our daughter Andrea, I was confirmed and joined the Catholic Church.

 Prior to moving to Brainerd, we had never belonged to a parish with an assigned Deacon.
 The Brainerd Catholic community had four.
-Their call to serve and the manner in which they carried out their calling was very intriguing and raised my curiosity to learn more.
+Their call to serve and the manner in which they carried out their calling were very intriguing and raised my curiosity to learn more.